Ireland Family Bike Tour: Cycling Connemara With Kids

 We awoke to the sound of rain on the window.
 The sky looked dark and ominous, but we held out hope that it’d pass by the time we finished our incredibly good full Irish breakfast.

-No such luck – it was pouring as it was time to go.
+No such luck; it was pouring when it was time to go.
 The panniers that Green Marble provided had rain covers, so between the panniers and the storage compartment on the back of the chariot, we were able to keep our gear dry.

 Our little guy volunteered to ride on the tag-along which exposed him to the full elements.
 It was windy and raining hard, but he really seemed to love it!
 It was still warm out and we ended up taking our warmer layers off pretty quickly.
 When you are dressed for the rain, it’s really not that bad.

 It’s a bit harder to focus on the scenery when it’s wet, but we made a real effort to keep looking around as it was so beautiful.
-The first leg of the journey was along the back coastal road that goes through Carna.
-The ruins of houses departed long ago making this stretch a lot of fun.
+The first leg of the journey was along a coastal road that goes through Carna.
+The ruins of long-abandoned houses made this stretch especially interesting.

 The rain stopped after an hour; just as we were leaving the country road.
 The next leg was along a highway, but it wasn’t too busy.
 The terrain transitioned to a beautiful rocky grassland, with hundreds of sheep grazing on the slopes.

-A first I was wondering if she was protecting her little one, but she simply stopped at the steel gate.
+At first I was wondering if she was protecting her little one, but she simply stopped at the steel gate.
 She smelled my hand and let me pat her gently on the nose.
 Then she allowed our daughter to do the same.
 The foal timidly joined its mother but kept its distance.
-Our kids simply loved this special experience; it was hard to pull away and get back on the road.
+Our kids simply loved this special experience; it was hard to pull away and get back to our Ireland cycling tour.

 By the time we began the next stage of the journey, our clothes were nearly dry from the wind.
 We stopped a few times to take pictures of Cashel, including the beautiful church.

-At this stage you have a choice of a longer leg which follows the ocean or cutting the corner through an Irish bog.
-To this point, our family cycling holiday had taken us along long stretches of beautiful coastal scenery, so we thought we’d give the bog route a try for something new.
+At this stage we had a choice of a longer leg which follows the ocean or cutting the corner through an Irish bog.
+To this point, our Ireland family cycling holiday had taken us along long stretches of beautiful coastal scenery, so we thought we’d give the bog route a try for something new.

-image of two kids playing on rocks in grassy field in ireland
+The Brewer kids kids playing on rocks in a grassy field in Connemara, Ireland.

 We loved the wide open spaces on this quiet country road; there are no houses to be seen anywhere, just flowing grass, large boulders and many lakes.
 We stopped midway and sat on a large boulder for a picnic lunch, soaking in the amazing scenery.

-image of two kids eating lunch on a rock with views of Irish landscape in the distance
+The Brewer kids eat lunch on a rock with views of Irish landscape in the distance.

 The final leg of the day was along a busy highway into Clifden, a very popular tourist destination.
 As always, drivers were safe and courteous, but we did pull over a few times to relieve the backlog of cars.
 Thankfully, the last half of this leg had a dedicated bike lane.

-Day 5 Stats: Today we cycled 26.5 miles / 42.5 km with 1,515 feet / 462m of elevation gain.
+On day 5 of our bike tour in Ireland, we cycled 42.5 km (26.5 miles) km with 462 m (1,515 feet) of elevation gain.
 It took us slightly less than 3 hours of cycling time to reach Clifden.

 We chose to cycle the shorter, but very scenic Sky Road loop, which circumnavigates a peninsula just west of Clifden.
 Most people cycle & drive the loop clockwise, as did we.

-The first 3 miles / 5km of the Sky Road is mostly uphill, but it’s about half the elevation gain than the hill we climbed on our first day.
+The first 5 km (3 miles) of the Sky Road is mostly uphill, but it’s about half the elevation gain than the hill we climbed on our first day.
 It’s amazing how much stronger our legs felt on the bikes this day compared to when we began.

 The journey along the first stretch of road is a pleasant one, passing mostly bed & breakfasts with nicely manicured gardens.
-The ocean views start to appear after 1.8 miles / 3km and there are several places you can pull over to soak in the vistas.
+The ocean views start to appear after 3 km (1.8 miles) and there are several places you can pull over to soak in the vistas.

 A half-hour after we began, we arrived at the official Sky Road Viewpoint and you’ll quickly see that it’s worth the effort.
 The views of West Ireland’s islands, peninsulas and the North Atlantic Ocean are phenomenal from here.
 There are a few picnic tables at the top if you wish to have a little break or picnic lunch.

-image of girl sitting on rock walk with ocean in background and next to sign that says Sky Road
+a 6-year old girl sits on rock walk with ocean in background and next to sign that says Sky Road.

 Continuing clockwise around the peninsula, the road descends quickly until it reaches its most westerly point.
 Here you can continue cycling Sky Road or take the Lower Sky Road back along the southern edge of the peninsula.